sketch0395/un-dashboard/README.md

 UN-Dashboard is a comprehensive network monitoring and Docker management system that provides real-time visibility into your network devices and Docker containers.
 It enables network scanning, performance monitoring, Docker container management, and secure SSH connections from a unified web interface.

+## Recent Updates

+**May 2025**
+- Enhanced network topology visualization with gateway-switch relationships
+- Added support for designating a main gateway with visual indicators
+- Improved connection visualization between network devices
+- Added tooltips and visual indicators for device relationships
+- Updated hierarchical view to properly display the network hierarchy

 ## Features

 ### Network Discovery & Visualization